ccao-data/report-model-benchmark/README.md

 Below are the results of our tests.

+> :warning: **NOTE:**
+>
-> ***:warning: Please note that the performance statistics presented
+> Please note that the performance statistics presented here are only
-> here are only for cross-model comparison and do not reflect any real
+> for cross-model comparison and do not reflect any real model results
-> model results e.g. they are included only to show that each GBDT
+> e.g. they are included only to show that each GBDT framework and
-> framework and version generates similar results, given the same
+> version generates similar results, given the same data.
-> data.***

 ## Results